A Bible Study by Jack Kelley

 Do You Know The Bride?

 Some say the last group He sent His servants out to invite represents the Church, but the symbolism and timing are wrong.
 The Church is the Bride of Christ (Ephes.
 5:25-27), not a group of last minute substitute guests.
 Since Israel had already declined His invitation, and the Church (being the bride) would not need an invitation, who could these guests be?

 They have to come from a time after the Bride is chosen and prepared, because the wedding banquet is ready and only the guests are lacking for the festivities to begin.
-They’re from a group we call Tribulation believers, those who come to faith after the Rapture of the Church in Revelation 4 but before the Wedding Banquet of Revelation 19.
+Therefore, they can only be from a group we call Tribulation believers, those who come to faith after the Rapture of the Church in Revelation 4 but before the Wedding Banquet of Revelation 19.

 Here’s The Real Lesson Of The Parable

 The wedding garment represents God’s righteousness.
 This is a concept explained on several occasions in both the Old and New Testaments.
 Isaiah described our righteousness as filthy rags (Isa 64:6) and God’s righteousness as “garments of salvation” and “robes of righteousness” (Isa 61:10) where the acquisition of these qualities is likened to clothing given us at a wedding.

 I delight greatly in the Lord; my soul rejoices in my God.
 For he has clothed me with garments of salvation and arrayed me in a robe of righteousness, as a bridegroom adorns his head like a priest, and as a bride adorns herself with her jewels (Isa 61:10).